mesonbuild/meson/docs/markdown/snippets/armclang-cross.md

 ## ARM compiler(version 6) for C and CPP

 Cross-compilation is now supported for ARM targets using ARM compiler version 6 - ARMCLANG.
-The current implementation does not support shareable libraries.
+This current Meson implementation for ARMCLANG support can not build shareable libraries.
+This current Meson implementation for ARMCLANG support can not build assembly files with arm syntax and only supports gnu syntax.
-The default extension of the output is .axf.
+The default extension of the executable output is .axf.
 The environment path should be set properly for the ARM compiler executables.
 The '--target', '-mcpu' options with the appropriate values should be mentioned in the cross file as shown in the snippet below.